hmc-sysadmin/labs/apache.md

 [Elinks]: http://elinks.or.cz/documentation/html/manual.html-chunked/ch03.html

-This week, you'll configure and secure a web server on your VM that is capable serving multiple web sites.
+This week, you'll configure and secure a web server on your VM that is capable of serving multiple web sites.
 In all, you'll serve pages from three sites:

    - `vm(num).sys.cs.hmc.edu`: the "default" website for your machine
-   - `www.(your server).net`: a virtual host that your machine can serve
+   - `www.(your-server).net`: a virtual host that your machine can serve
-   - `admin.(your server).net`: a password-protected virtual host
+   - `admin.(your-server).net`: a password-protected virtual host

 You'll also configure one of the sites to automatically serve pages via an encrypted channel, over SSL.

 ## Background information

-Here is some reading and background information that may be useful for this lab:
+Here is some background information that may be useful for this lab:

 Name resolution
   : [A nice article][Name resolution] and reminder about how name resolution works, plus